Skip to product information

 • Sign-off section included: Includes space for the responsible person, such as the business owner, manager, supervisor or assessor, to sign and confirm that the risk assessment has been completed.

-Complete on a computer or by hand
+Complete Digitally or by Hand

 Editable plasterer risk assessment template that can be completed on a computer or printed and filled in by hand.

-What is included with this risk assessment template for Plasterers:
+Health and Safety Documents Included with this risk assessment template for Plasterers:

-• 1 x Pre-filled Plasterer Risk Assessment (A4, editable PDF)
+• 1 x Pre-filled Plasterer Risk Assessment, A4 editable PDF

-• 1 x Blank Plasterer Risk Assessment (A4, editable PDF)
+• 1 x Blank Plasterer Risk Assessment, A4 editable PDF

 • 1 x User instructions